 Sandi has been passionate about helping animals since early childhood.
 When she couldn’t wait any longer to get started, she started volunteering as a veterinarian’s assistant at age 13.
 She soon earned her certification as a Small Animal Dietician.
 Years later she completed a program in Holistic Care for Companion Animals.
-Sandi has been very active in TNR (trap, neuter, return) and taming of feral cats of all ages.
-She has extensive experience caring for cats with special health needs and dogs with challenging containment issues.
+Sandi has been active in TNR (trap, neuter, return) and taming of feral cats of all ages.
+She has experience caring for cats with special health needs and dogs with challenging containment issues.

 Sandi moved to Westcliffe in 2003.
 She makes her living as a freelance writer and photographer and volunteers as a DJ for KLZR, our local radio station.

 Many of you know Steve Broeckel simply as “Franco’s person”, so it won’t surprise you to learn that he has a passion for working with animals.
 After completing pre-vet studies, Steve was accepted to Iowa State University College of Veterinary Medicine.
 Raising a child and supporting his family came first and he chose not to move to Iowa.
 Steve has volunteered for the Dakota Zoo, worked with horses at the Flying M Ranch in Northern California, and as an animal control officer for Lincoln, North Dakota.
 He moved to Custer County in 2015 and served on the Board of Directors for the Dundee Memorial Dog Park, in Silver Cliff, Colorado, prior to joining Wet Mountain Animal Welfare.